iTowns/itowns/docs/tutorials/Raster-data-Lambert93.md

 ![PlanarView with placement](images/Raster-data-Lambert93-2.png)

-Now that we have a functional `View`, we shall use it to display geographic data.
+Now that we have created a view, we will use it to display geographic data.

 ## Add a color layer